docker-compose Plugin

 - Once started, open your browser and go to:

-with your NAS IP) The default username and password are bothadmin
+http://HOST_IP:8080(replaceHOST_IPwith your NAS IP) The default username and password are bothadmin.

 docker-compose Command Guide